getphaseos/flowblock-ai/README.md

-# flowblock-ai
+# PhaseGuard AI
-Privacy policy for the FlowBlock AI Chrome extension
+Privacy policy for the PhaseGuard AI Chrome extension